international-labour-organization/designsystem/.changeset/wild-moose-explode.md

 "@ilo-org/styles": patch
 ---

-Add appropriate padding to iframes in richtext
+Add appropriate margin to iframes in richtext